About Traumatic Brain Injury (TBI)

 - Communication difficulties

-For more information about services available to students, families and educators in Central Oregon, visit the following HDESD website pages:
+For more information about services available to students, families, and educators in our Region, please visit our Concussion/TBI homepage.

 For general information on concussion and Traumatic Brain Injury, visit the Center on Brain Injury Research and Training (CBIRT) website.